 Also, it becomes essential on your part to understand the words that are used commonly by discount brokers and also know its exact location.
 It is somewhat like a grocery store and its setup.

-Similar content can be found in almost all grocery stores, however, its layout being somewhat different.
+Similar content can be found in almost all grocery stores, however, its layout is somewhat different.
 BMO InvestorLine Review from customers states the following:

 Ease of use one getting to understand the menus.